jpmckeown/talon/README.md

 # Phaser.Js - Patience (Solitaire)

-Based on a tutorial by Scott Westover, a version of the one-player card game "Patience", implemented in Phaser TypeScript.
+Based on a tutorial by Scott Westover, a version of the one-player card game "Patience", implemented in Phaser with TypeScript.
 Originally version 3.80 and updated to Phaser 3.90

 ## Requirements

-- [Node.js](https://nodejs.org) (version 18 or higher recommended)
+- [Node.js](https://nodejs.org) (version 18 or higher recommended) is needed to install dependencies.

-- A package manager: I use pnpm. but it will work with npm which comes with Node.js, or [pnpm](https://pnpm.io/), or [yarn](https://yarnpkg.com/)
+- A package manager, such as npm which comes with Node.js, or [pnpm](https://pnpm.io/), or [yarn](https://yarnpkg.com/) - I use pnpm because if you have many local projects it only stores one copy of each dependency.

 ## To run the project on your computer.